Home

-Jacky uses Mario Vargas Llosa to teach Spanish in her classroomLearn Spanish in Peru, with small classes, a flexible school – and help from Mario Vargas Llosa.
-Plus, good teachers make it possible to design a program that really fits each student’s needs.
+We are learning Spanish language in Peru, with small classes, a flexible school – and help from Mario Vargas Llosa.
+Plus, good teachers make it possible to design a program that really fits each student's needs.
 They care about their students here; they go the extra mile to make sure students come away both satisfied with their classes and more skilled in their Spanish language ability.

 Ann and I struggled at first because of the school’s strong emphasis on grammar.
 That changed, though, when we dropped group classes and went to private lessons.

 My primary teacher, Jacky (Jakeline Conde Roque) is an avid reader.
-She itched to introduce us to Spanish-language literature: first, the great Peruvian writer, Mario Vargas Llosa.
+Her passion for literature comes through in her approach to language learning activities.
+She itched to introduce us to Spanish-language literature: first, the Nobel Prize winning Peruvian writer, Mario Vargas Llosa.
 She asked me to read a selection.
-It proved too difficult: I’m a first grader when it comes to reading Spanish.
+It proved too difficult: I'm a first grader when it comes to reading Spanish.
+You can assess your language level too.

+Next, she used listening as one of our language learning activities.
 She brought in a cassette of Mario Vargas Llosa reading Oliver Twist in Spanish – both to sharpen our listening skills, and to move us into literature.
-Good exercise: we knew the story (vaguely – it’s been a long time), so we could concentrate on the Spanish.
-We were enchanted with his reading, but still, we had to listen 3 or 4 times before we even began to understand.
+Good exercise: we knew the story (vaguely – it's been a long time), so we could concentrate on the learning foreign language.
+We were enchanted with his reading, but still, we had to listen three or four times before we even began to understand.

-Jacky doesn’t give up easily.
+Jacky doesn't give up easily.
+She continued our language learning activities.
 She brought in a short Spanish-language essay on Mario Vargas Llosa adapted for the classroom, then essays on Machu Picchu and Hiram Bingham (the Yale prof who re-discovered Machu Picchu), and a newspaper article on the agreement signed by the government of Peru and Yale University under which Yale will return some 4,000 artifacts taken from Machu Picchu to a new museum to be built in Cusco.
 We worked through them, learned a lot, added plenty of words to our vocabulary list, and identified some language patterns to work on.

-Jacky went back to literature.
+Jacky went back to literature for more language learning techniques.
 After Mario Vargas Llosa, she introduced us Paulo Coehlo, the best-selling Brazilian writer.
-Lending us her personal copy of his book, she said, “He writes more simply,” she told us.
+Lending us her personal copy of his book, she said, "He writes more simply," she told us.
 We tried.
 Still too difficult.
 Last night I went out and bought two copies of Coehlo’s Once Minutos (Eleven Minutes), one in Spanish, the other in English.
-I plan to try the Oliver Twist trick – read the book in English to get the storyline, meet the characters, understand the setting, get a sense of his writing style, then read it in Spanish to concentrate on improving my Spanish.
+I plan to try the Oliver Twist trick – read the book in English to get the storyline, meet the characters, understand the setting, get a sense of his writing style, then read it in Spanish to concentrate on learning foreign language.

-The English-first language learning technique, she emphasized, would allow us to tell each story using the full range of our language abilities.
-Translation would usher us into more complex sentence structures and expand our vocabularies.
+The English-first language learning techniques, she emphasized, would allow us to expand our foreign language learning efforts.
+Spanish translation would usher us into more complex sentence structures and expand our vocabularies.
 She was right.
 It does both – but you need to work with your mentor on these to correct errors and refine usage.
 The weekend stories also brought home how to talk about events in the past, using Preterito Indefinido and Imperfecto correctly, without ever mentioning the terms.
 Who knew that Preterito Indefinido and Imperfecto would fit so comfortably into Walkabout Language Learning™?

 Yesterday, we began talking about what we plan to do next weekend, then the following weekend after we leave Cusco, and the weeks after we return to the U.S. She didn’t say a word about learning the future tense – we’re learning it, as we envisioned, by example, not by memorizing linguistic rules.

-And, through this process, together we’ve begun sprinkling the class with impromptu three-minute drills to drive home proper patterns and verb forms to replace those we use incorrectly.
-She’s good at it.
+And, through this process, together we've begun sprinkling the class with impromptu language learning activities, like three-minute drills to drive home proper patterns and verb forms to replace those we use incorrectly.
+She's good at it.
 We like it.
-We’re all learning something.
+We're all learning something.
 In short, classes now are going splendidly.

 –Posted by Terry, October 24